 We’ve all heard the phrase “A picture is worth a thousand words,” right?
 Well, someone has to actually take those pictures—and that’s where photographers come in.
 Whether it’s helping an actor capture their essence and role type during a headshot session or snapping a shot of a household item for a print advertisement, there are plenty of jobs to be had in the field.

-In order to be a successful photographer, you’ll need the right gear.
-Here’s a breakdown of all the equipment professionals need to get started, as well as a price breakdown for each piece.
+To become a successful photographer, you’ll need the right gear.
+Here’s a breakdown of all the photography equipment professionals need to get started, as well as a price estimate for each piece.

 If there is one obvious piece of equipment that photographers need, it’s a camera.
 There are endless varieties out there, depending on which one will best suit your needs.
 If you are hoping to shoot portraits, the best option for you will be different than it would be for a photographer who’s interested in doing stock photography.
 Aspiring photographers should plan and budget accordingly.